skiqqy/C45DiscordBot/README.md

 Also, you must create a token, and save it in the file `token.secret` in the root of the cloned directory.

-A token can be created at [link](https://discordapp.com/developers/applications) If you dont, the bot will not work, if you dont know how to create a token, please go read up ubout discord bot tokens.
+A token can be created [at](https://discordapp.com/developers/applications) If you dont, the bot will not work, if you dont know how to create a token, please go read up ubout discord bot tokens.